bloominstituteoftechnology/module-challenge-intro-to-git/README.md

-- [ ] Research and set up a Graphical User Interface (GUI) Git console.
+- [ ] Research and set up a Graphical User Interface (GUI) Git console. :scream:

 * [Graphical User Interface (GUI) Git console](https://gitforwindows.org/ "Graphical User Interface (GUI) Git console")

-- [ ] Research and setup SSH keys with Github, so that you do not need to input your username/password each time you push.
+- [ ] Research and setup SSH keys with Github, so that you do not need to input your username/password each time you push. :sunglasses:

 * [Connecting to GitHub with SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh "Connecting to GitHub with SSH")

+:bowtie:

  ![picture alt](https://eralpkor.com/img/relaxing_norman.JPG "Norman")